 The Master Gardener program began in 1973, when it was founded in the state of Washington.
 With its success, it quickly spread to other states.
 In Colorado, the program began in 1975 in Denver, Boulder, Jefferson, and El Paso counties.
 Today, there are programs in all 50 states, the District of Columbia, nine Canadian provinces, and South Korea.
+In Colorado, 46 counties have active Master Gardener volunteers (as of 2023).
 Volunteers in the Colorado program support gardeners from the plains to the highest elevations of the state.
 They support Colorado State University Extension staff through their participation in educational activities that expand the reach of local horticultural experts.
 Their journey begins with a rigorous 14 weeks of training on topics including everything from soils to plant diseases and insects.
 Volunteers then give back to communities through various activities.

 Volunteers might teach public classes, respond to public phone calls and emails, staff booths at farmers markets and other events, teach youth and community gardening, maintain public research and demonstration gardens, write blogs, and develop videos.
-In 2022, 1,446 volunteers across 40 counties donated 45,210 hours, worth over 1.4 million dollars in community contributions.
+In 2023, 1,453 volunteers across 46 counties donated 53,161 hours, worth approximately 1.6 million dollars in community contributions.

-Colorado State Extension Master Gardener Program Mission Statement
+Colorado State Extension Master Gardener® Program Mission Statement

-The Colorado State Extension Master Gardener Program volunteer network strives to enhance Coloradans' quality of life by:
+The Colorado State Extension Master Gardener® Program volunteer network strives to enhance Coloradans' quality of life by: